 Big Data Integration

-Organizations are collecting a vast amount of data not only about their customers, but all aspects of the business, and also internet of things are starting to generate more and more data.
+Organizations are collecting a vast amount of data not only about their customers but all aspects of the business, and also Internet of things is starting to generate more and more data.

 Frankly, without integration, your big data has a lot less value than it would have otherwise (and as we know, data is your most valuable asset).